-The Pickle is an extremely short 4wd trail with only a couple of challenging obstacles.
+The Pickle is an extremely short 4X4 trail with only a few challenging obstacles.
 It follows a wash through a canyon less than 100 feet deep.
-With one extremely narrow, unbypassable section, this trail is not recommended for full size trucks.
-If you are looking for a trail to test your off-road rig's suspension or learn how to scale the slickrock ledges Moab is known for, this is a great trail to do that.
-It is also a bit cooler with lots of shade provided by the canyon walls.
+With one extremely narrow, mandatory section, this trail is not recommended for full-size trucks.
+If you are looking for a trail to test your off-road rig's suspension or learn how to scale the slickrock ledges that Moab is known for, this is a great trail to do that.
+It is also a bit cooler, with plenty of shade provided by the canyon walls.

 From Kane Creek Boulevard in the center of town, head north on Highway 191 for 17.8 miles and turn on Blue Hills Road heading west.
 This road is just south of the airport.
 Follow Bule Hills Road for 2.3 miles turning left and heading south on Mill Canyon Road.
 Follow this for about a mile when the road makes a left turn at a "Y" fork.
 Continue down the road for 3/4 of a mile from this fork, turning right and heading southwest on Bartlett Wash Road.
 Follow this road making no deviations for 1.5 miles at which point you come to another "Y" intersection which should have a carsonite marking the direction to The Pickle.

 Hi, I'm Ryan!

 I am a Colorado native and I've been wheeling since I was 16 years old.
 I grew up with a relentless passion for all things Jeep and off road related, and that passion has never died out.
 I am a member of the Mile-Hi Jeep Club, Patrol 16 Sasquatch Jeepers and currently own an '06 Jeep Wrangler Rubicon Unlimited (LJ) nicknamed "Minion".